Ann Fox Professor of English

 - B.A., B.S.
 State University of New York, Buffalo

 Areas of Expertise

-- Disability in theater and art
+- Disability Studies in Drama and Art

 I specialize in 20th- and 21st-century dramatic literature and disability studies.
 My teaching interests include modern and contemporary drama and disability in drama, literature, and visual culture.